 For a divine observer either space and time expands alike in its three coordinates, allowing mathematically replace and integrate in reference to radial time, and for the divine observer the speed of expansion will be α1/tr2.
 In our role of divinity for the ant at the end of the finger of a dancer, Expansion has proportional growth to the radial space-time

 locally, but for an observer resident in the one-dimensional space.
 For us a unit of time is always the same unit of time, i.e., the dancer turns spinning down for the public sitting in the stands of Olympus.
 The ant in his nail rides on tr, and imposes its reference measuring constant Ho, to what divine observer consider only as relations between spatial dimensions units relative to units of temporal dimensions, c.
+For the divine observer, the angular momentum may be conservative, and though for the inner observer, c will decrease with time.
 This makes mortal observer perspective "see" movement with the assumption that time is linear (as watching the landscape moving from inside a train) α1/tr, and clears out from the equation

 The relation between time of the observers keeps a transformation and c must decrease α1/tr, from the point of view of an observer that has a different clock.
 But, from the outsider observer point of view, if c is constant, Ho α1/tr!

-In this model any particle with mass is time-dimensional: since its creation has a past and though is not a point but a temporary spiral path.
-So analogous a photon would be a perpendicular dimensional particle in space, not in time: simultaneous in each sincronized manifold, with no past and no future.
-Two spaces like points in the hypersurface of the present are each outside of the light-cone of the other, so each one has access only to the past of the other: to preserve causality, a simultaneous photon broadcast may not be seen by the other.
-If we “see” a photon is because our cone intersects with another cone in a hole trazoid manifold and cross to the time Zone explained in Figure 3.
-Not near of a hudge mass, cones grows parallel and as time goes on, the points in space-time tends to be not linear but hyperbolically related in causality between them.
-So, the causality relation draws a null hypersurface between simultaneous coordinates
+In this model any particle moves over time in his own timedimensional spiral characterized by its mass: since its creation has a past and though is not a point but a temporary spiral path.
+So analogous a photon would be a perpendicular dimensional particle in space, not in time: simultaneous in each synchronized manifold, with no past and no future.
+Two space-like points in the hypersurface of the present are each outside of the light-cone of the other, so each one has access only to the past of the other: to preserve causality, a simultaneous photon broadcast may not be seen by the other.
+If we “see” a photon is because our cone intersects with another cone in a hole trazoid manifold and cross to the time like zone (Figure 3).
+Not near of a huge mass, cones grow parallel and as time goes on, the points in space-time tends to be not linear but hyperbolically related in causality between them.
+So, the causality relation draws a null hypersurface between simultaneous coordinates.

 A photon dilutes linearly with Expansion, and the speed of causality -c- would be the expansion from our point of view (the speed of the landscape from the perspective of the traveler).
 The speed of light for a divine observer, would be only the expansion ratio between space and time units, that is, adjusting the system measures a matter of scale (1sg always equivalent to 4,775 109 m to the outsider observer).
 Why there should be a "speed of light" if it's only a convention of units of measurement?
-It's just a way to express our perception of expansion from the perspective of an observer measuring from inside the Universe with a clock that measures a non-constant time G, T, P, c, α α1/tr!
+It's just a way to express our perception of expansion from the perspective of an observer measuring it from inside the manifold with a clock that measures a non-constant time.

 Time is a length derivative for a photon and its emission would be simultaneous to observation, but both paths, photon and massobserver, have not the same invariance axis.
-The point of emission of a photon follows a temporal spiral path increasing both temporal and angular time, but the space where the photon expands follows only temporal time.
+The point of emission of a photon follows a temporal spiral path increasing both temporal and angular time, but the space where the photon expands follows only radial time.
 In the next instant other spinning paths -stories- will intersect with expanding paths -movements-, but would never meet again.
 The divine observer "sees" a spatial dimension that expands homogeneously and only conceives the speed of time expansion.
 For the mortal enantiomeric observer who does not "see" that space and time are expanding together with him inside, the speed of Causality is the increase of radial distance in time, rather than the expansion rate.

 Acceleration could be as well represented as a temporary vector.
 If we measure the space in terms of our clock, it would be as if the ant moves to a temporary lower pitch spiral, where finds a past field and share the reality with other ants which remained at rest to us some time ago (being reality the full path since the beginning of time to now, and therefore radially remembered).
 Our apparent c, inversely proportional to radial time, mathematically re-integrating, results a model with logarithmic scale factor:

-In the absence of a reference step that affirms or denies, beyond the local super cluster of galaxies, a distance expressed in current lightyears admit the vagary of increase with the average speed of light ¢, corrected by the scaling factor, as we would have considered the cosmological present time tro=1, taking it as a unit:
+In the absence of a reference step that affirms or denies, beyond the local super cluster of galaxies, a distance expressed in current light-years admit the vagary of increase with the average speed of light ¢, corrected by the scaling factor, as we would have considered the cosmological present time tro=1, taking it as a unit: